Options Comparison

 In addition, instead of using only attorneys for this process, the couple has access to a team of professionals, each specializing in a different field of expertise.
 As needed, the Collaborative Team may include mental health professionals as coaches for the marriage partners, a child specialist to give the children a voice in the process, and a financial specialist (such as a qualified financial specialist or certified divorce financial analyst) to help the couple analyze the impact of their financial decisions.

-The Collaborative Team approach is successful because it uniquely lays a solid foundation for a future parenting partnership between the parents, and between parents and their children.
+The Collaborative Team approach is successful because it uniquely lays a solid foundation for a future parenting partnership between the parents and between parents and their children.
 It creates an atmosphere of hope for the whole family, that their future together will be trouble-free and secure, even if the family has been restructured into two homes.

 Divorcing parties benefit from the skills, advice, and support of attorneys and other helping professionals while striving to work things out in a positive, future-focused manner.
 Working together, they are able to dissolve the marriage in a way that addresses everyone’s legal, financial, and emotional needs within the resources of the family.
 When a settlement is reached, the Collaborative attorneys file the appropriate paperwork required by the court to complete the divorce.